-The Silicon Valley Study Tour enables students to explore the field of entrepreneurship and innovation through a highly experiential educational experience combining the in-depth study of creativity and innovation with site visits and discussions with some of the world's most innovative companies.
+The Silicon Valley Study Tour enables students to explore the field of entrepreneurship and innovation through a highly experiential educational experience combining the in-depth study of creativity and innovation with site visits, and discussions with representatives from some of the world's most innovative companies.
 Focusing on the cultural and systemic enablers of innovation, students will see first-hand the way in which companies drive creativity and entrepreneurial outcomes.
-The course centers around an international tour visiting a range of business entities, including small start-ups, accelerators and co-working spaces, and large multinational firms.
-The highly collaborative learning environment allows an intense, work-integrated educational experience that may be a highlight of your Bond experience.
+The subject centres around an international tour visiting a range of business entities, including small start-ups, accelerators and co-working spaces, and large multinational firms.
+The highly collaborative learning environment allows an intense, work-integrated educational experience that may be a highlight of students’ Bond experience.

 |Academic unit:||Bond Business School|

 |Subject title:||Silicon Valley Study Tour|

 Delivery & attendance

 |Attendance and learning activities:||Attendance at all scheduled sessions and site visits is expected.
 Students are expected to notify the instructor of any absences with as much advance notice as possible.|

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|

 To access these services, log on to the Student Portal from the Bond University website as www.bond.edu.au

 Enrolment into this subject requires approval by the Program Director + Additional Costs.